 Australian Advisers and Trans-Tasman Mutual Recognition Act

 Australian advisers who provide financial adviser services to clients in New Zealand will be subject to the New Zealand financial adviser regime.
-This includes the requirement that only individuals that are permitted under the Financial Advisers Act may provide certain services (see our Flowchart to determine if you need to be authorised or registered).
+This includes the requirement that only individuals that are permitted under the Financial Advisers Act may provide certain services (see our download our flowchart (PDF, 382KB) to determine if you need to be authorised or registered).

 There are 2 exemptions which have been granted by the FMA that Australian advisers may be able to utilise: